extrowerk/bb10-gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 .. index:: -gnatjnn  (gcc)

-:switch:`-gnatjnn`
+:samp:`-gnatjnn`
-  In normal operation mode (or if :switch:`-gnatj0` is used), then error messages with continuation lines are treated as though the continuation lines were separate messages (and so a warning with two continuation lines counts as three warnings, and is listed as three separate messages).
+  In normal operation mode (or if *-gnatj0* is used), then error messages with continuation lines are treated as though the continuation lines were separate messages (and so a warning with two continuation lines counts as three warnings, and is listed as three separate messages).

-  If the :switch:`-gnatjnn` switch is used with a positive value for nn, then messages are output in a different manner.
+  If the *-gnatjnn* switch is used with a positive value for nn, then messages are output in a different manner.
 A message and all its continuation lines are treated as a unit, and count as only one warning or message in the statistics totals.
 Furthermore, the message is reformatted so that no line